RegnerM2015/scENDO_scOVAR_2020/Figure_2/README.md

 # Figure_2
 ### /Figure_2.R
-1. Plot heatmap of distal-only peak-to-gene links calculated in the Full Cohort (Patients 1-11)
+1. Plot histograms of correlation values and p-values for both observed and null condition
-1. Plot scATAC-seq browser track for gene of interest and corresponding scRNA-seq expression in violin plot
+2. Plot scATAC-seq browser track for gene of interest and corresponding scRNA-seq expression in violin plot
-1. Plot violin plot for pathway expression signature calculated by Seurat's *AddModuleScore()*
+3. Plot violin plot for pathway expression signature calculated by Seurat's *AddModuleScore()*

+**NOTE:** the peak-to-gene link heatmap and venn diagram were generated from